-American students will also participate in an approved international program (one or more terms), in an area where a language related to their focus is spoken.
-International students are exempt from this requirement since Carleton is an off-campus experience for them, but they are also encouraged to go off campus.
+Off-Campus Study: American students will also participate in an approved international program (one or more terms), in an area where a language related to their focus is spoken.
+International students are exempt from this requirement since Carleton is a study abroad experience for them, but they are also encouraged to go off campus.